 Unplug televisions, computer monitors, routers, video game consoles, phone chargers and more to cut back on wasteful energy consumption.
 Just remember, it’s worthwhile to keep DVRs and similar devices plugged in to not miss their automatic background features.

-For more tips on how to use appliances safely, or to schedule a professional appliance repair company, please contact Cypress Appliance Repair.
+For more tips on how to use appliances safely, or to schedule a professional appliance repair company, please contact Choice Appliance Repair.
 Our repairmen can fix all name brand household appliances!

 Appliance Repair Cost